 Step 3: Using the screening tool, the ISO transmission system is essentially analyzed facility by facility to determine if normal or contingency overloads can occur.
-For each analyzed facility, an electrical circle is drawn which includes all units (including unused Existing Transmission Contract (ETC) injections) that have a 5% or greater distribution factor (DFAX) or Flow Impact on the facility being analyzed.
-Then load flow simulations are performed, which study the worst-case combination of generator output within each 5% Circle.
-The 5% Circle can also be referred to as the Study Area for the particular facility being analyzed.
+For each analyzed facility, an electrical circle is drawn which includes all units (including unused Existing Transmission Contract (ETC) injections) that have a 5% (or 10% for 500 kV lines) or greater distribution factor (DFAX) or Flow Impact4 on the facility being analyzed.
+Then load flow simulations are performed, which study the worst-case combination of generator output within each 5%/10% Circle.
+The 5%/10% Circle can also be referred to as the Study Area for the particular facility being analyzed.